 5. SULA RASA SHIRAZ

-This red wine is a collector’s treasure and will make a great gift.
+This red wine is a collector’s treasure and makes a great gift.
 Since it’s aged in oak barrels, the longer it’s stored, the better it tastes.
-Its complex, peppery flavours are best enjoyed with lush foods like gouda cheese and dark chocolate.
+Its complex, peppery flavours are best enjoyed with luxurious foods like gouda cheese and dark chocolate.

 6. MYRA RESERVE SHIRAZ

 The Myra Reserve Shiraz is another popular wine that comes from the vineyards in Nashik.
 It has an elegant reddish-purple colour and soft notes of vanilla that come from ageing in fine oak barrels.
-Its delicate medium-bodied palate will pair well with seafood.
+Its delicate, medium-bodied palate pairs well with seafood.

 7. KRSMA SANGIOVESE

-Krsma Estates that has its winery in Hampi, Karnataka, offers some of the best Indian wines.
-Their Sangiovese variety particularly stands out for its rich, fruity texture and earthy notes of warm spices, nuts and even chocolate.
-It tastes impressive with light pasta dishes.
+Krsma Estates, with its winery in Hampi, Karnataka, offers some of the best Indian wines.
+Their Sangiovese variety particularly stands out for its rich, fruity texture and earthy notes of warm spices, nuts, and chocolate.
+It pairs well with light pasta dishes.